-- 1.25 An assessment, known as Sustainability Appraisal (SA) incorporating a Strategic Environmental Appraisal (SEA) has being undertaken on the Core Strategy during the stages of its preparation.
-These assessments consider the social, economic and environmental effects of the Core Strategy, and ensure that the plan accords with sustainable development principles. - 1.26 At each stage of the plan making process, the options put forward for consideration and debate have been developed, assessed and refined according to sustainability criteria to ensure that they accord with the core principles of sustainable development. - 1.27 An Initial Sustainability Appraisal Report was published alongside the Issues and Options papers in February 2007, and a further report was produced in January 2008 to appraise the likely impacts of the four spatial options put forward as part of the Further Issues and Options consultation.
+- An assessment, known as Sustainability Appraisal (SA) incorporating a Strategic Environmental Appraisal (SEA) has being undertaken on the Core Strategy during the stages of its preparation.
+These assessments consider the social, economic and environmental effects of the Core Strategy, and ensure that the plan accords with sustainable development principles. - 1.27 At each stage of the plan making process, the options put forward for consideration and debate have been developed, assessed and refined according to sustainability criteria to ensure that they accord with the core principles of sustainable development. - An Initial Sustainability Appraisal Report was published alongside the Issues and Options papers in February 2007, and a further report was produced in January 2008 to appraise the likely impacts of the four spatial options put forward as part of the Further Issues and Options consultation.
 A further initial Sustainability Appraisal report was issued in support of the Further Engagement Draft.
-This also demonstrates in compliance with SEA requirements how the reasonable alternatives to accommodating development have been tested and informed the chosen approach. - 1.28 The Sustainability Appraisal (SA/SEA) Report including a non technical summary is available alongside this document.
+This also demonstrates in compliance with SEA requirements how the reasonable alternatives to accommodating development have been tested and informed the chosen approach. - The Sustainability Appraisal (SA/SEA) Report including a non technical summary was made available with the Publication Draft.
+Updates were produced in support of the main modifications.